 Initially developed as a series of online workshops with HAN members and hosted by the artists, this workshop process has explored each activist’s own individual sense of home through multiple creative tasks which have evolved into text-based and theatrical elements.
 The project explores the potential of digital media to enhance socially engaged collaborative art-making, connecting diverse groups of housing activists in Ireland at this time.

 Diverse perspectives have been documented, collated, and shared.
 Multi-Story is commissioned by Create, with support by the Arts Council’s Commissions Award 2020.
-The commission, Multi-Story: Act One, culminated in a short performance that brought together diverse experiences of Ireland’s housing crisis as one compelling narrative, The Apology.
+The commission, Multi-Story: Act 1, culminated in a short performance that brought together diverse experiences of Ireland’s housing crisis as one compelling narrative, The Apology.
 The Apology publicly acknowledges the failures of the Irish State with regards to housing policy and provision in this country.
 Please watch and share The Apology by following this link.

 On the 2nd of March 2022, The Apology was read in Seanad Eireann by Senators Lynn Ruane and Eileen Ní Fhloinn as part of a Seanad Private Members Motion on Housing brought by Senators Ruane, Ní Fhloinn, Higgins and Black.